 The Prize intern’s priority is processing subscriptions for entrants of the Don Belton Fiction Reading Period and the Half-K Prize.
 This intern also assists the Editor-in-Chief with day-to-day operations.
 Responsibilities include: promoting the prizes across social media platforms, adding and renewing subscriptions in our database, processing contracts, mailing single-order issues, and securing social media exchanges with other literary magazines.

 Because this position requires so many moving parts, we are looking for someone who can multitask and who is interested in engaging with writers and readers online.
 Experience with Excel, databases, Illustrator/Canvas, social media, and email etiquette desired.

 If you’d like to receive credit for this internship: You must have a College and major GPA of 3.0 or better and must have 12 credits in English at the 200-level or above, including L202 or L260.

-Please email a letter of application and CV to IU English Internship Program, Department of English, c/o Jody Hays (firstname.lastname@example.org), by the deadline specified below.
-In the letter you should mention any relevant experience and coursework, as well as your reasons for being interested in the internship.
+Please email a letter of application and your CV/resume to Jody Hays with the IU English Internship Program (email@example.com).
+Your letter should mention any relevant experience and coursework, as well as your reasons for being interested in the internship.
 Please also list your class standing, campus address, telephone number, student ID number, and the names of one or two professors as references.